Vasary/tracing/README.md

 ### Trace ID processor
 Adds to log message extra data with trace id.
 All logs will have key extra.trace_id with trace id obtained from the incoming request or generated.
 (Requestlogger.php)

+### Extra parameters processor
+Adds to log message extra data with any key / value pairs in "extra" section